 The Research Communications Academy is a free, annual program that trains faculty members, graduate students, and research-related staff to effectively communicate the power and impact of UNH research and scholarship to broad audiences.
 Components include workshops on orally communicating scholarly work, grant and proposal writing, media training and more.

 The Graduate Research Conference is an annual showcase in which over 200 UNH graduate students from all academic disciplines present their work and research over the course of two days.
 You can visit the GRC Student Research Media Gallery where students upload their GRC research for online viewing.
+The GRC typically takes place in April each year with registration beginning in February.

 There are a variety of award opportunities available through the Graduate School to support and uplift students as they work towards their goals.
 Available awards include the Dissertation Year Fellowship (DYF), Summer Teaching Assistant Fellowship (STAF), Graduate Faculty Mentor Award, Graduate/Research/Scholarship/Creativity Award (GRSC), and Graduate Teaching Award.
 Further information about opportunities right here on campus can be found in the Fellowships, Funding, & Awards Available to Grad Students Guide.